Mont Ventoux Cycling Route

 Elevation at top: 1,911m / 6,270ft

-This extended Mont Ventoux cycling route is just one of many great rides you can discover whilst staying in the Luberon and Provence regions of France.
+This extended Mont Ventoux cycling route is just one of many great rides you can discover whilst you stay in the Luberon and Provence regions of France.
 We have mapped out several other rides which you may also wish to consider and you can read more about them here.